Ekitji/siem/README.md

           C:\SoftwareCompany\software.dll

-The issue with applications that are installed in C-root folder is that it has per default incorrect ACL permissions which allows Authenticated Users to modify (M) the folder and its files.
-If the Software installation does not correct the ACL in the installation process, If so - you will likely have a privilege escalation (confirm it) if a service or another process is spawning a high privileged process (ex. myapplication.exe OR myapp.exe) from one of the installation paths in C-roots subfolder.
+The issue with applications that are installed in C-root folder is that it has per default incorrect ACL permissions which allows Authenticated Users to modify (M) the folder and possibly its files.
+If the Software installation does not correct the ACL in the installation process will likely result in a privilege escalation (confirm it) if a service or another high privileged process is spawning (ex. myapplication.exe OR myapp.exe) from one of the installation paths in C-roots subfolder.
 #### Missed the chance of a Microsoft CVE - someone found it before: https://neodyme.io/en/advisories/cve-2025-47962/

 ### Services - use offensive mindset ⭐